-Thursday, Manual High School's principal sent a letter to parents that said, "We have been made aware of allegations involving a staff member.
-It is our understanding that these allegations are not connected to our school."
+On Thursday, Manual High School's principal sent a letter to parents that said the school was "aware of allegations involving a staff member" and said it believes "these allegations are not connected to our school."
+Principal Michael Newman said the school's counseling and mental health team is available for any students concerned with the news.

-The news has left many parents and community members in shock.
+The news left many parents and community members in shock.

 Most afternoons, a line of cars forms behind YPAS as parents pick up their children.
 Many, like Lavonda Weber, said they trusted the school to keep their kids safe.

-“Honestly, first of all, it is shocking because, you know, we trust our school and the teachers when we are sending our kids,” Weber said.
-“Almost half of the time they are here.
-So if we are working or if we are at home, we are thinking that our kids will be safe somewhere.”
+"Honestly, first of all, it is shocking because we trust our school and the teachers when we are sending our kids," Weber said.
+"Almost half of the time, they are here.
+So if we are working or if we are at home, we are thinking that our kids will be safe somewhere."

 Hinds' LinkedIn profile lists him as a theater faculty member at YPAS, part of JCPS, since 2012.

-The reason for the FBI’s involvement has not been disclosed.
-A bureau spokesperson sent a statement saying, “As this is an ongoing investigation, I cannot provide a comment at this time.”
+The reason for the FBI's involvement has not been disclosed.
+A bureau spokesperson said in a written statement they can't comment on the pending investigation.

-Parents in the car line expressed concern and disbelief.
-Lavonda Weber, speaking on the phone with her husband, a former criminal corrections worker, said, “We blind ourselves that anybody can put on a suit, you can put on the clothing.
-But, if I’m a judge of character, I look at how they carry themselves.”
+Weber, speaking on the phone with her husband, a former criminal corrections worker, said "We blind ourselves that anybody can put on a suit, you can put on the clothing.
+But if I'm a judge of character, I look at how they carry themselves."

 Former LMPD detective Brett Hankison reporting to federal prison for role in Breonna Taylor raid